MicrosoftDocs/power-automate-docs/articles/desktop-flows/troubleshooter.md

 >[!NOTE]
 >The existing categories don't require you to be logged in to use the troubleshooter.

-The troubleshooter can be manually opened via the console and the flow designer, through the dedicated menu option under **Help**.
-It can also be opened via the process file ‘PAD.Troubleshooter.exe’, found in the installation folder of Power Automate for desktop.
+The troubleshooter can be manually opened via the console and the flow designer, through the dedicated menu under **Help** > **Troubleshooter**.
+It can also be opened via the process file PAD.Troubleshooter.exe, found in the installation folder of Power Automate for desktop.

 <!-- :::image type="content" source="media/troubleshooter/Troubleshooter option under Help menu.png" alt-text="Troubleshooter option under Help menu" border="false":::  -->